luh-99/luhs-game-optimizing-pack/README.md

 # luh-s-game-optimizing-pack
 A modpack for Minecraft.
-If you want to download, it is on Modrinth.
+If you want to download it, it is on Modrinth.
+**It is not available on Modrinth yet.
+I am still figuring out how to make the mod pack compatible to upload**

 # Optional Mods (Couldn't fit in Modrinth Description)
 ----